sohretturaman/MapDemo/README.md

 ### React Native expo Favourite Places App
 can take a photo of your favourite place and pick that location on map!!
 Also can reach your current locaiton !
+(Picked location has been saved on SQLite database )

 # used Packages